-Welcome to my first Remus/Hermione and James/Lily story.
+Welcome to my first time-travel story, featuring the pairings of Remus/Hermione and James/Lily.
 If you have any questions, feel free to drop me a PM or a review.
-Lastly, I am indeed aware that Oliver Wood was born sometime around 1975, but for the sake of this story...he will be born on July 1, 1978.
-Oliver will get his Hogwarts letter on July 1, 1989 and will graduate in June 1996.
+To everyone who has brought this up, I am indeed aware that Oliver Wood was born sometime around 1975, but I did not do proper research before starting this story so for this story he will be born in July 1978.
+Apologies for any other inconsistencies.

 2017 NOTICE - To all newcomers, this chapter is indeed in third person, but only because I recently edited it.
-Chapters 2 through about 22 are in first person, and for that I am sorry...Fanfiction-Writing Fetus-Me didn't know any better!
+Most of the chapters are currently in first person, and for that I am sorry...Fanfiction-Writing Fetus-Me didn't know any better!
 Looking back on it, I cringe as well!
 I promise I will edit all the chapters to be in third person, but there is a lot to get through and I am trying to work on current-chapter updates, manage a life, and balance out school.

 September 7, 1999

 "I loathe to admit it, Ron, but that new Slytherin Keeper is pretty bloody good.
 Rumor has it that he spent his entire summer training with the Seeker for the Chudley Cannons.
 Of course, I don't know whether I want to trust the rumors-"